NickGrunert/master-thesis/modules/04_ablation.typ

     The study was conducted to identify the optimal values for the hyperparameters and to understand how they affect the algorithm.
     Filtering the hyperparameters to include fewer values to be computed will greatly improve the time efficiency of the algorithm.
     While time efficiency is not a major concern in this study, it is considered here in the context of not sacrificing quality of results for it.
-    The original proposed values for each parameter were very broad and probably harshly overestimated which values are sensical to measure.
+    The original proposed values for each parameter were very broad and probably harshly overestimated which values are reasonable to measure.

     @fig:ablation:time shows the average time per execution.
     Remember that we currently calculate $4 * 10 * 7 * 3 = 840$ executions per image before extracting the best result.